smarterselect/slate/source/includes/_users.md

 ## Overview

-Those are all users related to your account.
+These are all users related to your account.

 ## GET All Users